 I recently became a father again.
 Unbelievably, given that I’m a bit of a dickhead who tends to stumble through each day, I am now a father to two boys, tasked with keeping them alive and raising them to be kind, loving, thoughtful, intelligent, confident and empathetic human beings.
 It’s a truly daunting prospect.

-The birth of my latest progeny was slightly different to when my first son arrived, as my wife was induced this time around.
+The birth of my second son was slightly different to when my first arrived, as my wife was induced this time around.
 This meant that I was plagued with an earworm for most of the day (Toyah’s ‘It’s A Mystery’, where “mystery” was substituted for “pessary”) but it also meant that we could get settled on the ward, in our little curtained bay, and just wait for things to happen.

 As my wife’s body began to shift through its multiple gears in readiness for another truly superhuman feat – which, we were told, could take anything from a few hours to a few days – I suddenly had time to do previously unthinkable things, like read a book.
 I also used the time to make sure I’d read and understood the instructions for the TENS machine so that I’d be less likely to fuck that bit up again.
 (I then proceeded to ask my wife repeatedly if she wanted to use it so that I could dazzle her with my new-found pain-relieving skills – but she wasn’t interested.)